ocelot-engineering/design-patterns-javascript/README.md

 -   A decorator class usually takes a reference to the object it is decorating.
 -   Adds utility fields and methods to augment the objects features.

+#### Façade

+-   Provides a simple, easy to understand/user inferface over a large and sophisticated body of code.
+-   May wish to (optionally) expose the internals through the façade.
+-   May allow users to "escalate" to user more complex APIs if they need to.

 ## Miscellaneous notes

 -   Fluent interfaces return this so calls can be chained.